howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 - Access the database directly (by writing SQL or using another NoSQL database API)
 - Use an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) that provides an abstraction for your database and lets you access it directly from your programming language

 The first option is problematic since dealing with SQL in resolvers is complex and quickly gets out-of-hand.
 Another issue is that SQL queries are commonly submitted to the database as plain _strings_.
 Strings don't adhere to any structure, they're just raw sequences of characters.
-Therefore, your tooling won't be able to help you finding any issues with them or provide additional perks like autocompletion in editors.
+Therefore, your tooling won't be able to help you find any issues with them or provide additional perks like autocompletion in editors.
 Writing SQL queries is thus tedious and error-prone.

 The second option is to use an ORM which might seem like a good solution at first.
 However, this approach usually falls short as well.
 ORMs typically have the problem that they're implementing rather simple solutions for database access, which when using GraphQL won't work due to the complexities of queries and the various edge cases that can arise.